linuxkay/yogurt/README.md

 References

-For the graph server monitoring using github.
+For the graph server monitoring in using github.

 Neet to setup asap for server monitoring. https://gigazine.net/news/20210104-upptime/